-British Airways has partnered with Royal Dutch Shell and renewable fuel company Velocys to submit a proposal to build Europe’s first commercial waste to jet fuel plant.
+British Airways has partnered with Royal Dutch Shell and sustainable fuels technology company Velocys to submit a proposal to build Europe’s first commercial waste to jet fuel plant.

 The facility would be in Immingham, North East Lincolnshire, close to the Humber Estuary.